boobeh123/100-Devs-Web-Dev/Class_28/Thecocktaildb/readME.md

-This folder contains two files, one for each assignment.
+This folder satisfies two assignments:

-The file named "thecocktaildb-spaces.js" CONTAINS ONLY the javascript solution:
  "Make the cocktailDB api work with spaces between the names!"

-The file named "thecocktaildb-carousel.js" will be a fully functional web application with a index.html and style.css.
-This iteration will also contain the "spaces" solution.
+ &

+ "Make a rotating list of drinks (an automatic carousel) from the cocktailDB code:"

+ The spaces solution:
+ * spaces.html
+ * spaces.css
+ * spaces.js

+ The carousel solution:
+ * carousel.html
+ * carousel.css
+ * carousel.js